OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:38

-> Joel, brother of Nathan,
+> Joel, the brother of Nathan,
 > Mibhar, son of Hagri,

 ## 1 Chronicles 11:39